schappim/mBot-Gitbook/section-1-chapter-5-quick-demonstration.md

 ### Obstacle avoidance mode

 Put a few objects on the floor around your mBot, and press the "B" key on the remote controller.
 This will start the obstacle avoidance program.
-Your mBot will start moving at a straight line, but as soon as it gets close to an obstacle it will stop and turn to a different direction, then move forwards again.
+Your mBot will start moving in a straight line, but as soon as it gets close to an obstacle it will stop and turn a different direction, then move forwards again.
 It will keep doing that until you turn it off, or change the program that is running on it.

-The obstacle avoidance program uses the rangefinder module to detect obstacles in front of it, and changes course when it gets to close to one of them.
+The obstacle avoidance program uses the range finder module to detect obstacles in front of it, and changes course when it gets to close to one of them.
 Later in this book you will learn how to program this kind of behaviour.

 ![](/assets/mbot escape.JPG)